Rashid Nezhmetdinov: Notable games

-In the midst of his record fifth Russian Chess Championship win, out of five attempts, Rashid added another spectacular game against chess greats to his collection.
-From an Old Indian opening, Rashid quickly introduces imbalances and complications before locking the center and attacking his opponent in a rare example of a same-side castling attack, detonating multiple sacrifices, including one of the most celebrated Queen sacrifices in all of chess before walking his opponent's king to the other side of the board and forcing resignation.
+In the midst of his record fifth Russian Chess Championship win, out of five attempts, Nezhmetdinov added another game against chess greats to his collection.
+From an Old Indian opening, Nezhmetdinov introduces imbalances and complications before locking the center and attacking his opponent in an example of a same-side castling attack, making multiple sacrifices, including a Queen sacrifice before walking his opponent's king to the other side of the board and forcing resignation.